JonasWechsler/golf.js/README.md

         * Isolation (run away when player is near)
     * AI isolated to rooms
         * Binding of Isaac, LoZ
+        * Naw
+    * AI isolated to room types?
+        * AI has an affinity for a type of room, but player is not locked off
+        * e.g. spirit spawns in church room
+        * critters
 * Gameplay Mechanics
     * Room lockdown?
     * Inventory